werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

 ---
-title: Use Gitlab CI/CD with kubernetes executor
+title: Use GitLab CI/CD with Kubernetes executor
 permalink: advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.html
 ---

-> NOTICE: werf currently supports building of images _with docker server_ or _without docker server_ (in experimental mode).
-This page contains instructions, which are only applicable for experimental mode _without docker server_.
-Only dockerfile-images builder is available for this mode for now.
-Stapel-images builder will be available soon.
+> NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
+This page contains information applicable only to the experimental mode _without the Docker server_.
+For now, only the Dockerfile image builder is available for this mode.
+The Stapel image builder will be available soon.

-## 1. Prepare kubernetes cluster
+## 1. Prepare the Kubernetes cluster

-Select and proceed with one of the [available modes of operation]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).
+Select one of the [available operating modes]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).

-### Linux kernel with rootless overlayfs
+### Linux kernel with rootless OverlayFS

-No actions needed.
+No additional actions are required.

-### Linux kernel without rootless overlayfs and privileged container
+### Linux kernel without rootless OverlayFS and privileged container

-No actions needed.
+No additional actions are required.

-### Linux kernel without rootless overlayfs and non-privileged container
+### Linux kernel without rootless OverlayFS and non-privileged container

-[Fuse device plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin) needed to enable `/dev/fuse` device in containers running werf:
+The [fuse device plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin) is one of the ways to enable the `/dev/fuse` device in containers with werf:

 ```
 # werf-fuse-device-plugin-ds.yaml